Introduction

 - Each $\mathbf{x}^{(i)} \sim p_{\theta^\ast}(\mathbf{x}|\mathbf{z}^{(i)})$, a true and unknown conditional distribution

-- The prior distribution $p_{\theta^\ast}(\mathbf{z})$ is simple and known (e.g., a standard normal distribution)
+- The prior distribution $p_{\theta^\ast}(\mathbf{z})$ is simple and known (e.g., standard normal)

-- The conditional distribution $p_{\theta^\ast}(\mathbf{x}|\mathbf{z})$ is simple and known (e.g., a Gaussian distribution, a deterministic function, etc.)
+- The conditional distribution $p_{\theta^\ast}(\mathbf{x}|\mathbf{z})$ is simple and known (e.g., Gaussian or deterministic function)

-- The distributions are differentiable almost every with respect to both their parameters $\theta$ and their inputs $\mathbf{z}$
+- The distributions are differentiable almost everywhere with respect to parameters $\theta$ and inputs $\mathbf{z}$

 The VAE Solution

-How can we jointly learn $\phi$ and $\theta$?
-Let’s turn to our objective function.
+How do we jointly learn $\phi$ and $\theta$?
+The answer lies in the VAE objective function.

 The VAE Objective